-Co-edited by Sergio Delgado Moya (Emory University), José Falconi (Brandeis University), Maria José Delpiano (Pontificia Universidad Católica de Chile).
-Advised by Professor Thomas Cummins (Harvard University).
+A launching event is tentatively scheduled for January 2022.
+Co-edited by Sergio Delgado Moya (Emory University), José Falconi (Brandeis University), Maria José Delpiano (Universidad Alberto Hurtado de Chile).

 Conceptual Stumblings was awarded the Harvard-Chile Innovation Initiative grant, sponsored by Chile’s National Council for Scientific and Technological Research (CONICYT) and the Ministry of Economy, which provides start-up funds for research collaborations between Harvard and Chilean academics.
-Professors Sergio Delgado and Thommas Cummins together with ARTS@DRCLAS partnered with Liz Munsell, Assistant Curator of Contemporary Art at the Boston Museum of Fine Arts, Pontificia Universidad Católica de Chile (PUC) and the Museo de la Solidaridad Salvador Allende (MSSA) to organize an additional set of round tables seeking to include additional Chilean voices to the discussion.
+Professors Sergio Delgado and Thommas Cummins together with Marcela V. Ramos (Art, Film, and Culture Program Manager) partnered with Liz Munsell, Assistant Curator of Contemporary Art at the Boston Museum of Fine Arts, Pontificia Universidad Católica de Chile (PUC) and the Museo de la Solidaridad Salvador Allende (MSSA) to organize an additional set of round tables seeking to include additional Chilean voices to the discussion.

 Table 1: El texto como registro led by Professor Thommas Cummins